weakish/weakish.github.com/dive-into/typescript.md

 // Interfaced-typed
 interface Point { x: number; y: number; }
 declare var AnotherPoint: Point;
-// From thes consumer side these declarations are identical,
+// From the consumer side these declarations are identical,
 // but the type `Point` can be extended through interface merging.

 // Classes have two types: the instance type, and the constructor function type.
-// We can declare them seperately in one class, or seperately.
+// We can declare them separately in one class, or separately.
 //
 // An example from Handbook
 //
-// Standrad
+// Standard
 declare class A {
     static st: string;
     inst: number;